RobinBijo/DSA_in_C/README.md

-# polish_strings_c
+# DSA IN C
-Tools to convert Infix to Postfix,Prefix and respective evaluators
+All DSA concepts and their applications coded in C